cosmicjs/nextjs-cms-example/README.md

 ![Image](https://cdn.cosmicjs.com/aa4befc0-780e-11ea-af54-a1f2382919db-nextjs-example.png)

-An example of how to add Cosmic JS content to your Next.js website.
-Go to [Cosmic JS](https://www.cosmicjs.com) to login and get started.
+An example of how to add Cosmic content to your Next.js website.
+Go to [Cosmic](https://www.cosmicjs.com) to login and get started.

 ## Getting Started